SinaSeyfi/ShoppingList-react/README.md

 #Shopping cart using Reactjs

 in this project used:
--react use cart
+- react use cart
--sass
+- sass
--bootstrap
+- bootstrap
--Font Awesome
+- Font Awesome

 # Getting Started with Create React App